Pristina: An Airport Too Far

 A trip to Skopje

 Despite his reservations, Jackson began to put plans for the operation into place.
 It was now 11:45.
-Intelligence suggested that the Russians wouldn’t reach Pristina until 15:00, so Jackson and Ellis quickly headed to Skopje airport where they knew that — by luck — US Secretary of State Madeleine Albright was about to pass through.
+Intelligence suggested that the Russians wouldn’t reach Pristina until 15:00, so Jackson and Ellis quickly headed to Skopje airport where they knew that — by chance — US Secretary of State Madeleine Albright was about to pass through.

 Ellis cornered Albright in the airport’s VIP lounge and the two men tried to press on her the seriousness of the situation.
-She agreed to phone Russian Foreign Minister Igor Ivanov for an explanation.
+She agreed to phone Russian Foreign Minister Igor Ivanov and ask for an explanation.
 Ivanov denied anything was unusual about the Russian movement.
 The two men left frustrated, Ellis to Naples and Jackson back to HQ.

 Jackson arrived back at the shoe factory at about 13:00.
 There, bad news awaited — NATO’s Combined Operations Air Centre in Italy was refusing to provide any air cover without a direct order from Admiral Ellis.